LINKS TO BOOKS ABOUT ANCIENT INDIA

 f) Greek

-Ancient India as Described by Megasthenes and Arrian.
+-Ancient India as Described by Megasthenes and Arrian.
 Tr: J.W.
 McCrindle (1877).

-Indica of Megasthenes (lost in its original form), who was ambassador of Seleucos I before the court of the Maurya king Candragupta, in the third century BC.
+Divided in two parts.
+The first one is a compilation of epitomes and fragments of the Indica of Megasthenes (lost in its original form), who was ambassador of Seleucos I before the court of the Maurya king Candragupta, in the third century BC.
 The second part contains chapters I-XVII of Arrian’s Indica which give a general description of India relying, overall, on Megasthenes (for a complete translation of Arrian’s work see below under Anabasis Alexandri).

 -The Periplus of the Erythraean Sea: Travel and Trade in the Indian Ocean by a Merchant of the First Century.
 Tr: W.H.
 Schoff (1912).

-Periplus is a sort of brief manual for travelers, providing an invaluable information about commerce and navigation in the Indic Ocean area at the beginning of the Christian era.
+The Periplus is a sort of brief manual for travelers, providing an invaluable information about commerce and navigation in the Indic Ocean area at the beginning of the Christian era.
 The notes, extremely abundant and detailed, constitute 80% of the book.

 -Anabasis Alexandri.
 Arrian.
 Tr: E.J.
 Chinnock (1893).

-Indica, gives a description of India and includes a summary of the expedition of Nearchus (lost in the original) from the Indus river to Mesopotamia.
+An extensive account of the campaigns of Alexander the Great, in seven chapters.
+An eighth chapter (sometimes published separately), called Indica, gives a description of India and includes a summary of the expedition of Nearchus (lost in the original) from the Indus river to Mesopotamia.

 -Indica.
 Arrian.
 See the preceding entry.